w3c/wai-tutorials/source/page-structure/labels.html.erb.md

   - ARIA11
 technologies: HTML5, WAI-ARIA
 ---
-Most regions need to be labeled, especially if there are multiple regions of the same type, for example multiple navigation options, on a page.
+Most regions on a page need to be labeled.
+This is especially important when there are multiple regions of the same type on one page, such as multiple navigation options.
 WAI-ARIA provides simple mechanisms to label a region, enabling users to easily navigate around the page.

 Sections should also be organized using [headings](headings.html).